Australian Army ship Crusader (AV 2767): Australian Army

 The ship completed her sea trials in late November 1945, and subsequently entered service with the Army's No. 2 Ordnance Craft Park.
 In February 1946 Crusader sailed to Rabaul in New Britain and later Torokina, Bougainville.
 During these and later voyages she proved successful in her intended role, and returned supplies and equipment from the islands to Australia.
 She also transported the bodies of 600 Australian servicemen killed during the fighting in the Solomon Islands to Port Moresby for permanent interment in the war cemetery there.
-Other unusual tasks undertaken by the vessel included transporting 800 native New Guineans from Aitape, Madang, Torokina and Wewak to a dispersal centre located in Rabaul and moving 44 tanks from Torokina to Sydney.
+Other unusual tasks undertaken by the vessel included transporting 800 New Guineans from Aitape, Madang, Torokina and Wewak to a dispersal centre located in Rabaul and moving 44 tanks from Torokina to Sydney.

 By January 1947 the Army no longer needed a ship with Crusaders capabilities, and she was loaned to the Australian Shipping Board.
 In February that year she transported a load of earth moving equipment from Melbourne to Launceston, and carried a cargo of timber back to Melbourne.
 She continued to be manned by an Army crew and made several further trips between Tasmania and the mainland, but in April 1947 it was reported that the ship was to be scrapped on the grounds that she was considered unseaworthy.
 Gil Duthie, the Federal member for Wilmot, sought to have Crusader retained in service until the shortage of shipping capable of transporting heavy loads to and from Tasmania was rectified.
 The Shipping Control Board rejected Duthrie's representations on the grounds that Crusader would need extensive alterations before she could be permanently used for commercial trade, and it would take at least a year to complete the necessary works.
 However, the Board gave a commitment to make other ships available to transport timber from Tasmania.
 Crusader was subsequently offered for sale, and was purchased by the Queensland Cement and Lime Company (QCL).
 She arrived at Brisbane on 28 September 1947 and was subsequently renamed Cementco.